paasmaker/paasmaker/documentation/source/user-howto-ruby-redmine.rst

 	  adapter: sqlite3
 	  database: db/test.sqlite3

 You will need to generate a secret token used for logins.
-This command will generate it:
+There is a command to generate it, and then you'll need to remove ``/config/initializers/secret_token.rb`` from the .gitignore so you can check it in:

 .. code-block:: bash

 	$ rake generate_secret_token

-However, you will need to remove ``/config/initializers/secret_token.rb`` from ``.gitignore`` to be able to check it in.
-If you don't check it in and deploy it, the nodes will end up with different tokens, which will lead to some interesting behaviours in future.
+	$ gedit .gitignore
+	... remove the line /config/initializers/secret_token.rb ...

 .. note::
 	Some people will consider that checking in the secret token reduces security.
 However,